sathishvj/reapbenefitapp-techngage2016/README.md

 - *Solve*: With do it yourself kits, pre-solved problem lists, mentoring, etc., young people discover solutions to their problems.
 - *Inspire*: Inform others of activities and get parents, teachers, neighbors, etc. to engage and solve problems.

+# Scope for TechNgage Hackathon Round 2
+Build a UI prototype of a cross platform mobile app.
+- It should have basic UI to indicate what will be the eventual platform.

+# Future Scope
+- Build entire backend data model for capturing all data.
+- Allow multiple levels of views and analytics on activities for students/individuals, parents, teachers
+- Integrate with other civic platforms like RTI, BBMP, etc. and others who have promised APIs like BESCOM.
+- Have multiple types of user profiles.

 # Technologies Used as of now for TechNgage hackathon
 ```